psychoinformatics-de/ipsy-docs/source/userdoc/accessing_medusa.rst

    Log file is /home/me/.vnc/medusa:1.log

 Now you can log into the VNC session from a remote machine using any of a variety of VNC clients.
-On Linux, this command could look like this:
+On Linux, connecting with a client could look like this:

 .. code-block:: bash